esphome/esphome-docs/components/sprinkler.rst

 the sprinkler controller's queuing mechanism provides an advanced feature aimed at allowing even more advanced automation.

-In general, it comes down to flexibility: the more traditional "run full cycle" and "run single valve" functionality is intended for use by humans while the queuing mechanism is aimed at supporting automation.
+In general, it comes down to flexibility: the more traditional "run full cycle" and "run single valve" functionality is intended for use by humans (via the front end or physical control interface) while the queuing mechanism is aimed at supporting automation.

 Here's a practical example: